Nishijin brocade Nishijin ori

-This town was in an area referred to as Kamigyo ward in the current Kyoto.
-When the official silk fabric production business declined, the craftsmen started their own workshops and the silk fabric production started to develop in the town of Otonerimachi near Oribecho.
-The silk and the twill fabrics produced in Otonerimachi were esteemed for their high quality.
+When the official silk fabric production business declined, the craftsmen started their own workshops for silk fabric production in an area near Oribe-cho.
+The silk and the twill fabrics produced by these craftsmen were esteemed for their high quality.
 During the Muromachi period (1336-1573), the establishment of an organization for fabric makers called Otoneri za increased the amount of silk fabric orders even more.

-Furthermore, the Jacquard loom, a loom that uses a chain of punch cards to instruct it on how to automatically make complex designs, was introduced from overseas during the Meiji period (1868-1912).
-The Jacquard loom made it possible for them to attain a higher level of the weaving technique.
-They are still enthusiastically producing various new products that match the modern lifestyle, including western style kimono and interior accessories, as well as traditional kimono.
+Furthermore, the Jacquard loom, a loom that uses a chain of punch cards to instruct it on how to automatically make complex designs, was introduced from Europe during the Meiji period (1868-1912).
+The Jacquard loom made it possible for textile craftsmen to attain a higher level of weaving technique because of the automated patterning.
+Textile craftsmen are enthusiastically producing various new products that match the modern lifestyle, such as western style kimono and interior items, as well as traditional kimono.